BassT23/Proxmox/README.md

 user=basst
 ```

-External Debian, Ubuntu, and Raspberry Pi OS style apt-based systems can be
+External Debian, Ubuntu, and Raspberry Pi OS style apt-based systems, as well
+as Rocky Linux, RHEL-compatible AlmaLinux, and Fedora dnf systems, can be
 checked and updated over SSH.
 The operating system and package manager are
 detected from `/etc/os-release`; do not add `os` or `updater` fields to the
 inventory.
 SSH key authentication is required, using either root or a user
 with passwordless `sudo`.
 No Ultimate Updater agent is installed on the
 remote system.
 An absent or empty `targets.conf` leaves the existing Proxmox
 workflow unchanged.
 External targets do not receive Proxmox vzdump backups or
 snapshots.
+Unknown RPM-like systems remain unsupported rather than being
+treated as Rocky/RHEL automatically.

 Internally, the current Proxmox paths use small shared transport wrappers for
 local, LXC (`pct`), and SSH execution.
 QEMU Guest Agent execution keeps its